Great Train Robbery (1963)

 After tampering with the lineside signals to bring the train to a halt, a gang of 15, led by Bruce Reynolds, attacked the train.
 Other gang members included Gordon Goody, Buster Edwards, Charlie Wilson, Roy James, John Daly, Jimmy White, Ronnie Biggs, Tommy Wisbey, Jim Hussey, Bob Welch and Roger Cordrey, as well as three men known only as numbers "1", "2" and "3"; two were later identified as Harry Smith and Danny Pembroke.
 A 16th man, an unnamed retired train driver, was also present.

-With careful planning based on inside information from an individual known as "The Ulsterman", whose real identity has never been established, the robbers escaped with over £2.3million.
-The bulk of the stolen money was never recovered.
-The gang did not use any firearms; Jack Mills, the train driver, was beaten over the head with a metal bar.
-Mills suffered serious head injuries.
-After his partial recovery, he returned to work doing light duties.
+With careful planning based on inside information from an individual known as "The Ulsterman", whose real identity has never been established, the robbers escaped with over £2.61 million.
+The bulk of the stolen money has never been recovered.
+The gang did not use any firearms, though Jack Mills, the train driver, was beaten over the head with a metal bar and suffered serious head injuries.
+After his partial recovery, Mills returned to work doing light duties.
 He retired in 1967 and died in 1970 due to an unrelated illness.
-He never overcame the trauma of the robbery.
+Mills never overcame the trauma of the robbery.
 After the robbery, the gang hid at Leatherslade Farm.
-The police found this hideout, and incriminating evidence, a monopoly board with fingerprints, led to the eventual arrest and conviction of most of the gang.
+The police found this hideout, and incriminating evidence, a Monopoly board with fingerprints, led to the eventual arrest and conviction of most of the gang.
 The ringleaders were sentenced to 30 years in prison.

 Robbery

 Planning

-The plan to intercept and rob the overnight Glasgow to London mail train was based on information from an unnamed senior security officer within Royal Mail who had detailed knowledge of the amounts of money carried; he was introduced to two of the criminals who would carry out the raid—Gordon Goody and Buster Edwards—by a London solicitor's clerk, Brian Field.
+The plan to intercept and rob the overnight Glasgow to London mail train was based on information from an unnamed senior security officer within the Royal Mail who had detailed knowledge of the amounts of money carried; he was introduced to two of the criminals who would carry out the raid—Gordon Goody and Buster Edwards—by a London solicitor's clerk, Brian Field.

-The raid was devised over a period of months by a core team: Goody and Edwards along with Bruce Reynolds, and Charlie Wilson, with Reynolds assuming the role of "mastermind".
+The raid was devised over several months by a core team: Goody and Edwards along with Bruce Reynolds, and Charlie Wilson, with Reynolds assuming the role of "mastermind".
 This gang, although very successful in the criminal underworld, had virtually no experience in stopping and robbing trains, so it was agreed to enlist the help of another London gang called The South Coast Raiders.
-This group included Tommy Wisbey, Bob Welch, and Jim Hussey, who were already 'accomplished train robbers'.
-This group also included Roger Cordrey, a man who was a specialist in this field and knew how to rig the track-side signals to stop the train.
+This group included Tommy Wisbey, Bob Welch, and Jim Hussey, who were already "accomplished" train robbers.
+This group also included Roger Cordrey, a man who was a specialist in rigging the track-side signals to stop the train.

 Other associates (including Ronnie Biggs, a man Reynolds had previously met in jail) were added as the organisation evolved.
-The final gang who took part in the raid comprised a total of sixteen men.
+The final gang who took part in the raid was composed of sixteen men.